MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 ### North Star Metric

-- User Success Rate: Percentage of users achieving their study goals.
+- User Success Rate: Percentage of members achieving their study goals.

 ## Launching

 ### Stakeholders & Communication

 - Regular updates to investors and educational partners.
-- Clear communication with users through newsletters and in-app notifications.
+- Clear communication with members through newsletters and in-app notifications.

 ### Roll-out Strategy

-- Beta Launch: Initial release to a selected group of users for feedback.
+- Beta Launch: Initial release to a selected group of members for feedback.
 - Public Launch: Full launch with marketing campaigns targeting students and educators.